George R.R. Martin Clarifies That He Does Watch

 "The book series and TV adaptation go their separate ways," Martin said to Metro.
 "On the screen, characters are killed right and left.
 About 20 of them have died already which are quite alive to me and will appear in a new book."

 As for when The Winds of Winter is coming, Martin doesn't seem to have a set date in mind.
-And he doesn't want you to criticise his writing schedule, either.
+And he doesn't want you to criticize his writing schedule, either.

 "I did not start to write slower over the years," Martin told Metro.
 "I was working on the first book for six years and four years on the second one.
 Fantasists who release their novels every year do not offer books of large volume.
 These are not 1.5k pages like mine, but, for example, 500.
 In addition, I have not become younger.
 Age does not add enthusiasm."

-Note: Update: Game of Thrones author George R.R.
-Martin clarified to Entertainment Weekly that he does, in fact, watch the HBO series inspired by his books.
-In an email to EW, Martin said that he does watch the series, but he's behind on the current season since he was recently on vacation.